A tale of two goalkeepers as Liverpool crash out of the Champions League | Goal.com

 Oblak made nine saves to keep Atletico’s heads above water, as Liverpool threatened to drown them from the off.

-Liverpool beat him just once in the 90 minutes, Gini Wijnaldum bounced a header into the far corner just when it looked like Atletico would make it to half-time with their first-leg lead intact.
-Wijnaldum has a thing for big Champions League headers.
+Liverpool beat Oblak just once in the 90 minutes, Gini Wijnaldum bouncing a header into the far corner just when it looked like Atletico would make it to half-time with their first-leg lead intact.
+Wijnaldum has a thing for big Champions League headers, but this one would not see his team through.

 Their luck seemed to have run out four minutes into extra time when Wijnaldum broke down the right and crossed.
 Firmino’s header evaded Oblak and struck the post, falling kindly for the Brazilian to convert his first Anfield goal in almost a year.

-That looked like it would be the decisive moment, but then three minutes passed.
-Then the ball went back to Adrian and everything changed.
+That looked like it would be the decisive moment but then, three minutes later, the ball went back to Adrian and everything changed.

 For once, Klopp’s side didn’t get what they wanted, what they needed.